WiehanJoubert/birthday_calendar/README.md

     - Added styling, colours of calender background of selceted dates, delete buttons and for the birthday list.

 ###
-    - Thank you for the oppertunity
+    - Thank you for the opportunity